eksodia01-oss/Terms-Conditions/TOS.md

 - You agree not to intentionally spam, abuse, or attempt to crash the bot's infrastructure.

 ### 2. Bring Your Own Key (BYOK) Responsibility
-- [Bot Name] requires server administrators to provide their own Google API Key.
+- Question Bot requires server administrators to provide their own Google API Key.
 - **You are entirely responsible for the usage, limits, and security of your own API Key.**
 - We highly recommend setting up quota limits on your Google Cloud Console.
 We are not responsible for any charges or rate limits applied to your Google account by your server members.